 The Advanced Care Paramedicine Distributed Learning program prepares Primary Care Paramedics with an advanced scope of practice to meet the needs of the health care system throughout Canada.
-The distributed learning model offers the practicing Primary Care Paramedic the opportunity to complete most of their ACP studies in a distance delivery format.
+The distributed learning model offers the practicing Primary Care Paramedic the opportunity to complete most of their Advanced Care Paramedic studies in a distance delivery format.

 In the ever changing health care system, more is required and expected of the Advanced Care Paramedic, and there exists a growing need to offer practicing Primary Paramedics an opportunity to upgrade their skills without leaving their jobs.
 This program employs a blend of teaching methodologies to address the operational and procedural skills, as well as the skills required to make critical and sound decisions, confidence to manage a variety of situations, effective verbal and written communications skills, interpersonal skills, leadership skills and how to make healthy lifestyle decisions to maintain well-being.

-In the first two program years, students complete five semesters of Internet-accessible learning modules via the Holland College Learning Management System, SAM.
-Each semester is followed by a two-week on site block to focus on skills objectives pertinent to the preceding semester of study.
-Within the final year of the program, students complete prescribed clinical hospital and ambulance rotations shifts to gain experience that will confirm their readiness to perform as Advanced Care Paramedics.
+The Distributed Learning program mirrors the 1-year Advanced Care Paramedicine on-site program, but redistributes the program over 2 years.
+In the first year and a half of the program students will complete 3 semesters of internet-accessible learning modules via the Holland College Learning Management System, SAM.
+During the first three semesters students will come to Charlottetown to our Prince of Wales Campus on 3 separate occasions to attend 2-week lab and lab testing sessions.
+In the final portion of the program, students complete prescribed hospital clinical and ambulance practicum shifts to gain experience that will confirm their readiness to perform as Advanced Care Paramedics.

 Graduates from an accredited Paramedicine program are also eligible to write the National Exam for Paramedics in Canada.
 Successful completing of the exam is required for Paramedic Registration in many Provinces in Canada including Prince Edward Island.